How Long Does Jet Lag Last? Our Experience with Thousands of Fliers

 In an interview with Travel + Leisure, American physicist and University of Maryland professor Michelle Girvan says that, if you do, science is on your side.

 When you fly west, Girvan says, your internal clock is delayed, meaning you sleep later in the day.
-When you fly east, your internal clock advances and you sleep earlier.
-However, if you’re flying east and crossing multiple time zones, your internal clock actually delays.
-This disruption means it takes longer for your circadian rhythm to adjust.
+When you travel east, your internal clock advances and you sleep earlier.

 The best thing to do, Girvan says, is to acclimate to your new time zone before you take to the skies by using artificial light.

-When you charter a private jet, you have more control over your flight and superior comfort in the air, helping you arrive at your destination feeling rested.
-Want to experience the best in private aviation?
-Our private flight advisors are here to help.
-Call us at 1-888-593-9066 to learn more.
+When you charter a private jet, you have more control over your flight and superior comfort in the air.
+That helps you arrive at your destination feeling rested.